selwynpolit/d9book/book/upgrade.md

 ### Update core

 ::: tip Note
-If Drush is installed, use composer to remove it with `composer remove drush/drush`.  if you don't, composer will be unable to upgrade your site.
+If Drush version 10.x is installed, use composer to remove it with `composer remove drush/drush`.  if you don't, composer will be unable to upgrade your site as Drupal 10 requires Drush version 12.
 :::

   - Update drupal/core-dev